10 For the death that He died, He died to sin once for all; but the life that He lives, He lives to God.

 11 Likewise you also, reckon yourselves to be dead indeed to sin, but alive to God in Christ Jesus our Lord.

 once (v.10) = once for all, completely as opposed to once upon a time.
 It emphasizes the absolute sufficiency and finality of the death of Christ for all the purposes for which He died.

-liveth unto God — He has nothing more to do with sin
+lives to God (v.10) — He has nothing more to do with sin

-dead = dead indeed, permanent state — our spiritual condition and our attitude toward sin
+dead (v.11) = dead indeed, permanent state — our spiritual condition and our attitude toward sin

-Thus the redemptive work of Christ in the sinner’s behalf stands between the believer and his sins (1 Corinthians 15:3; Ephesians 1:7), between the believer and his sin (2 Corinthians 5:21), and between the believer and his sinning (Romans 6:1-14). — Cornelius R. Stam, The Epistle of Paul to the Romans, pg.
+Thus the redemptive work of Christ in the sinner’s behalf stands between the believer and his sins (1 Corinthians 15:3; Ephesians 1:7), between the believer and his sin (2 Corinthians 5:21), and between the believer and his sinning (Romans 6:1-14). — Stam, pg.
 148.